Priyanka (1994 film): Production

-Priyanka, a remake of the 1993 Hindi film Damini, is the directorial debut of Neelakanta.
+Priyanka, a remake of the 1993 Hindi film Damini, is the directorial debut of Neelakanta who also produced the film.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics written by Vaali, Pulamaipithan and Mu.
-Metha.
-The song "Durga Durga" is set in the Carnatic raga Revati, "Nyabagam Illaiyo" is set in Simhendramadhyamam, and "Vanakkuyile Kuyil" is set in Lalitha.
+The soundtrack was composed by Ilaiyaraaja.
+The song "Durga Durga" is set in the Carnatic raga Revati, "Indha Jilla Muzhukka Nalla Theriyum" is set to the Hindustani raga Brindavani Sarang, "Nyabagam Illaiyo" is set in the Carnatic Simhendramadhyamam, and "Vanakkuyile Kuyil" is set in the Carnatic Lalitha.

 Release and reception

 Priyanka was released on 27 May 1994.
-The Indian Express praised Neelakanta's direction, saying that he "displays a lot of confidence in handling the script [..] and the essence of the film is not list" and also praised artistes for "giving very credible and satisfying performances".
+Malini Mannath of The Indian Express praised Neelakanta's direction, saying that he "displays a lot of confidence in handling the script [..] and the essence of the film is not lost" and also praised the artistes for "giving very credible and satisfying performances".
 The Hindu wrote, "The portrayal of [Prabhu] will be the talking point for some time to come".
 K. Vijiyan of New Straits Times wrote, "Priyanka is saved by good performances by Revathi, [Jayaram], Prabhu and [Nassar] and the drama in the court scenes".
-T. K. Balaji wrote for Indolink, "Revathi carries off her role with [consummate] ease, as does Prabhu and [Nassar].
-Its [Jayaram], who disappoints, as her husband, with a strong Mallu accent.
-A good screenplay, pleasing score by [Ilaiyaraaja], well scripted and directed by Neelakanta all make for [pleasant] viewing", and praised the absence of a comedy subplot and "over done melodrama".
-Thulasi of Kalki praised the film's concept and performances of star cast.
-Independent critics Jaisankar and Sudhakar wrote, "Priyanka is a very serious, but, good movie."
+Thulasi of Kalki praised the film's concept and performances of the star cast.